Heliumnm/heliumnm.github.io/_pages/projects.md

 Advisors: [Dr. Jiahong Yuan (PI)](https://scholar.google.com/citations?user=jbbXJOkAAAAJ&hl=en)(Professor, USTC), Dr. Yizhe Wang (Postdoc, USTC), [Dr. Yiya Chen](https://www.ae-info.org/ae/Member/Chen_Yiya) (Professor, Leiden University, Member of Academia Europaea, who co-advised this project during her tenure as a Visiting Professor at USTC (Fall 2024))

-This foundational research project is dedicated to establishing the core methodology and creating a high-quality resource for studying language biomarkers of Alzheimer’s Disease in Mandarin speakers.
-In contrast to application-focused modeling, the primary goal here is to build a comprehensive speech corpus, analogous to the renowned English DementiaBank, that will serve as a bedrock for future clinical and computational research in the field.
+This foundational research is dedicated to establishing the core methodology and creating a high-quality speech corpus for studying language biomarkers of Alzheimer’s Disease in Mandarin speakers.
+The goal is to build a resource analogous to the English DementiaBank, serving as a bedrock for future clinical and computational research.

 [Collected Data System](https://www.ustcphonetics.cloud/main)

-- Co-developed a comprehensive suite of eight speech tasks grounded in patholinguistics.
-These tasks were specifically engineered to precisely elicit and capture the nuanced cognitive and linguistic variations characteristic of Mandarin speakers with cognitive decline.
-Built and deployed a robust, web-based data collection platform (ustcphonetics.cloud).
-This work established a standardized and scalable tool for acquiring high-quality, remote data, forming the technical backbone of this foundational study.
+- Experimental Design: Co-developed a comprehensive suite of eight speech tasks grounded in patholinguistics to precisely elicit and capture the linguistic variations of Mandarin speakers with cognitive decline.
+- Infrastructure Development: Built and deployed a robust, web-based data collection platform, establishing a standardized tool for high-quality remote data acquisition.

-- Investigated how sociolinguistic factors influence the perception of speech from individuals with Alzheimer's Disease.
+- Sociolinguistic Analysis: Investigated how sociolinguistic factors influence the perception of speech from individuals with Alzheimer's Disease.
 - Collaborated as part of a research team in the ICASSP 2025 Dementia Detection Challenge